jgatka/100-days-of-code/log.md

 ### Day 86: April 26th, 2020
 #### <em>✅Simple Pig Latin</em>

 **Today's Progress:** I finished the Simple Pig Latin kata today.
 This is the first 5kyu kata that I've completed.
-I also put some work into my surven form project on freecodecamp.
+I also put some work into my survey form project on freecodecamp.

 **Thoughts:** I was able to figure out the missing piece of the pig latin kata by adding a single line of python.
 That was pretty cool.
 The form project is proving a bit more challenging.
 I want my page to look good, I'm treating my codepen page like a portfolio.
 I'm having trouble formatting my survey form to look good atop the background and beneath the title/description I've created.
 It's going to require me going back and digging into the tutorials to chronologically build the form in a way that is organized and appealing.